w3f/research/docs/polkadot/keys/index.md

 We encourage active participation in all these roles, but they all require occasional signatures from accounts.
 At the same time, account keys have better physical security when kept in inconvenient locations, like safety deposit boxes, which makes signing arduous.
 We avoid this friction for users as follows.

-Accounts may declare themselves to be {\em stash accounts} by registering a certificate on-chain that delegates all validator operation and nomination powers to some {\em controller account} and designates some proxy key for governance.
+Accounts may declare themselves to be {\em stash accounts} by registering a certificate on-chain that delegates all validator operation and nomination powers to some {\em controller account}, and also designates some proxy key for governance votes.
 In this state, the controller and proxy accounts can sign for the stash account in staking and governance functions, respectively, but not transfer fund.

 At present, we suport both ed25519 and schnorrkel/sr25519 for account keys.
 These are both Schnorr-like signatures implemented using the Ed25519 curve, so both offer extremely similar security.
 We recommend ed25519 keys for users who require HSM support or other external key management solution, while schnorrkel/sr25519 provides more blockchain-friendly functionality like HDKD and multi-signatures.